Understanding the difference between Dofollow and Nofollow backlinks

 Backlinks as Votes of Confidence

-Influence of Backlinks on Ranking
+The Influence of Backlinks on Rankings

-Diversity and Quality of Backlinks
+The Diversity and Quality of Backlinks

 Dofollow vs Nofollow: What is the Difference?

-It's the clash of the titans!
-Dofollow versus Nofollow!
+It’s the clash of the titans!
+Dofollow versus nofollow!

 Technical Comparison of the Two Types of Links